sizeofvoid/libopeninput/doc/user/device-quirks.rst

 ModelTabletNoTilt
     Indicates that the tablet stylus does not provide tilt axis information, even if the kernel exposes that axis.
-ModelTabletNoProximityOut
-    Indicates that the tablet stylus does not send correct proximity out events.
 ModelTouchpadVisibleMarker
     Indicates the touchpad has a drawn-on visible marker between the software buttons.